biocatiit/website/content/pages/about_saxs.rst

 In addition to the instrumentation described above, BioCAT has a fully equipped `wet lab <{filename}/pages/about_support.rst#wetlab>`_ for sample preparation.
-In addition to the `beamline instrumentation described elsewhere <{filename}/pages/about_beamline.rst>`_, a set of in-vacuum JJ x-ray slits are used as the collimating beam slits, and a set of in-vacuum Xenocs scatterless x-ray slits are used as the guard slits.
+In addition to the `beamline instrumentation described elsewhere <{filename}/pages/about_beamline.rst>`_, a set of scatterless in-vacuum JJ x-ray slits are used as the collimating beam slits, and a two sets of in-vacuum Xenocs scatterless x-ray slits are used as the guard slits.
 An in-line sample camera is located just after the guard slits, using a mirror with a 6 mm through hole for the x-ray beam.
 BioCAT also has two ISCO model 500D and four Harvard Instrument model PHD 4400 programmable, high-pressure